 The right big dream involves a sense of direction and peace in your everyday life.
 It carries you when life kicks your butt.
 It’s your compass–the feats that give your life direction and meaning.
 And it’s linked to what makes you feel happy, or content.

-I recently saw a small little foreign film called, Hector and the Search for Happiness, staring Simon Pegg as Hector, a quirky psychiatrist who has become increasingly tired of his structured life.
+There’s a little-known foreign film called, Hector and the Search for Happiness, starring Simon Pegg as Hector, a quirky psychiatrist who has become increasingly tired of his structured life.
 Armed with buckets of courage and child-like curiosity, he embarks on a global quest in hopes of uncovering the elusive secret formula for true happiness.
 (Source: Wikipedia)

-In his quest, Hector learns 23 lessons about happiness:
+In his pursuit, Hector learns 23 lessons about happiness:

 1. Making comparisons can spoil your happiness.

 2. Happiness often comes when least expected.